VsevolodSauta/jobpool/queue.md

 - `ctx` is a valid context

 **Postconditions**:
-- All `RUNNING` jobs transition to `UNKNOWN_RETRY`
+- All `RUNNING` jobs transition to `UNKNOWN_RETRY` (eligible for retry)
+- All `CANCELLING` jobs transition to `UNKNOWN_STOPPED` (terminal state, cancellation was in progress)
 - `AssigneeID` and `AssignedAt` are preserved (not cleared) for all affected jobs.
 To check if a job is currently assigned, check that `Status == RUNNING` rather than checking if `AssigneeID` is empty.
 - Returns error if operation fails
+- If no running or cancelling jobs exist:
+  - Operation is no-op (not an error)

 **Observable Effects**:
-- Jobs become eligible for scheduling
+- RUNNING jobs become eligible for scheduling (transition to UNKNOWN_RETRY)
+- CANCELLING jobs become terminal (transition to UNKNOWN_STOPPED)
+- Capacity is freed for workers (RUNNING jobs are unassigned and become eligible)
 - Workers may receive jobs via StreamJobs

 **Backend Expectations**:
-- Must find all jobs in `RUNNING` state
+- Must find all jobs in `RUNNING` state and transition them to `UNKNOWN_RETRY`
+- Must find all jobs in `CANCELLING` state and transition them to `UNKNOWN_STOPPED`
-- Must transition all `RUNNING` jobs to `UNKNOWN_RETRY` atomically
+- Must transition all jobs atomically (single transaction)
 - Must preserve `AssigneeID` and `AssignedAt` for all affected jobs (not cleared)
-- Must handle case where no running jobs exist (no-op, not an error)
+- Must handle case where no running or cancelling jobs exist (no-op, not an error)
 - Must support efficient querying by status and batch updates

 #### DeleteJobs